Different Types of Concrete Resurfacing Techniques

 by Bonnie Phillips on Feb 24, 2020

 There are many types of flooring prevalent today.
 Tile, marble, granite, wood, stone - the possibilities are endless.
 However, none of these are as versatile as concrete.
-The best thing about concrete floors is that not only does it have its own characteristic looks, but it can also be made to look like any of the above.
-With clever coloring and texturing, concrete can even be given the appearance of objects that have nothing to do with flooring, like fossil, shells or bamboo.
+The best thing about concrete floors is that not only does it have their own characteristic looks, but they can also be made to look like any of the above.
+With clever coloring and texturing, concrete can even be given the appearance of objects that have nothing to do with flooring, like fossils, shells, or bamboo.
 The possibilities truly are endless.
 Let’s discuss a few of them.

 Polishing is a method in which a layer of cement is laid and polished with diamond pads of an increasingly finer gradient to remove all crags and ridges.
 The result is an exceptionally glossy floor, that can be given a variety of colors and patterns depending on the dyes added to the concrete.
 But three-dimensional patterns were also becoming popular, with people trying several spray techniques like knockdown and splatter to create appealing designs.

 People soon became interested in creating more alluring textures in the concrete to produce an even larger spectrum of effects.
 Thus overlays, stenciling, and stamping entered the scene.
 Concrete overlayment involves pouring a thin layer of concrete over the old one and creating interesting designs in them.
 If you are stenciling, a stencil of appropriate size is laid on the floor before the top concrete layer is poured out, and then taken out when semi-dry to leave behind a pattern in its shape.